A Castle in Ruins. Decoding the Empire

 An area’s cultural agents are the people, groups and institutions which play a part in the creation, production, exhibition and preservation of culture, establishing relationships which affect the configuration of the Local Cultural System and which have at their disposal the necessary resources to influence public opinion and condition the supply and/or demand of cultural goods and services.
 There seems to be wide consensus regarding the claim that knowledge is power, but we cannot leave it in the hands of whoever happens to be available.
 We must emphasise the importance of the consumption of information as a process for the production of meaning in the construction of cultural identities, highlighting the role of audiences in their interaction with the channels and messages of mass culture, as part of an extensive and complex process in the field of cultural and communication industries.
 The functional logic of cultural industries has become obsolete.
 The adaptation of society to these new functions and customs, these new demands and transformations, is an unprecedented challenge for artists as well.
 We should aspire to face this challenge with the aim of encouraging the development of a new understanding of artistic practices, with a complex research structure which will enable the production of immaterial work invested with an innovative and enterprising spirit.
 We are undoubtedly experiencing the reformulation of the processes for the production, transmission and appropriation of symbolic goods, which is leading us to question the models for the construction of subjectivity and social organisation.
 We must use the tools available to us to enable citizens to take part in distributed networks which are not susceptible to political control, as well as combining (by using a range of technologies) the deliberative and participative elements which appear to be incompatible with previous models.

 Citizens (whose capabilities have almost been reduced to those of mere consumers) are unleashing forces which will “flatten” governments, creating a new civil society.
 We are constantly redefining the spheres of influence, which will lead to inevitable misunderstandings and confrontations.
-The demand for a has been a historical constant which is undergoing constant redefinition; it is a matter of remaining vigilant when facing new challenges, as well as finding new ways for society to express itself with absolute .
+The demand for a public space has been a historical constant which is undergoing constant redefinition; it is a matter of remaining vigilant when facing new challenges, as well as finding new ways for society to express itself with absolute freedom.
 At the moment we are working in a very tight space, subject to constant pressure, which needs to be expanded.
 When that happens, the tension will become untenable.
 We must assume our responsibility.
 Visual artists, as a group, cannot take refuge in their role as mere servants of established cultural structures, defending impossible positions.
 Those of us who work in the field of art must help introduce the necessary transformations so that the essential structures of the Art Institutions may be modified, destroying its foundations if necessary, and turning its ruins into their castle.
 Working together, putting our shoulders to the wheel, in an unstoppable collective process.

 The ideas expressed here are part of a complex process, and it is probably safe to say that they stem from opinions expressed in bars or on the Internet.
 Therefore, the text is subject to the Creative Commons licence: “Attribution Non-Commercial 2.5 Spain”, whereby you are free to copy, distribute and transmit the work, as well as producing derivative works.